 Many Homeowners and Commercial General Liability (CGL) insurance policies have language built into their policies known generally as the pollution exclusion.
 Throughout the country, state courts have had varying opinions about allowing insurance companies to apply the pollution exclusion in cases involving carbon monoxide poisoning.
 For this reason, I strongly recommend consulting with an experienced attorney before bringing a claim for faulty installation or repairs of the fuel-burning appliance.

-Seek a Free Consultation with An Experienced Attorney Advocate
+Seek A Free Consultation with An Experienced Attorney Advocate

 If you or someone you love has exposure to a carbon monoxide event resulting in death or serious injuries, please call Ward & Ward Personal Injury Lawyers for a free consultation.
 Why wait?
 Call (317) 639-9501 and ask for attorney Charlie Ward today.